Invisible Tricorns in Real Slices of Rational Maps: Tricorn components and their boundaries

 \begin{remark} The parametrization of $\cC$ such that the critical Ecalle height of $N_{a(h)}$ is $h$ is called the critical Ecalle height parametrization of the parabolic arc $\cC$.
 Abusing notation, we will denote the critical Ecalle height parametrization of the parabolic arc $\cC$ by $a:\R\to\cC$. \end{remark}

 The next proposition follows essentially by an argument analogous to \cite[Theorem 3.8, Corollary 3.9]{HS}.

-\begin{proposition}[Period-doubling Bifurcation along Arcs] Every parabolic arc has, at both ends, an interval of positive length at which a bifurcation from a tricorn component of period $2n$ to a Mandelbrot component of period $n$ occurs. \end{proposition}
+\begin{proposition}[Bifurcation along Arcs] Every parabolic arc has, at both ends, an interval of positive length across which bifurcation from a Tricorn component of period $2n$ to a Mandelbrot component of period $2n$ occurs. \end{proposition}

 If two distinct parabolic arcs intersect at some parameter $a$, then $N_a$ will either have a double parabolic cycle (i.e. a parabolic cycle of multiplicity two) or two distinct self-conjugate parabolic cycles.
 But this is impossible as $a$ lies on a parabolic arc and hence has a unique simple self-conjugate parabolic cycle.
 Therefore, two distinct parabolic arcs cannot intersect.
 It follows that any parabolic arc that intersects $\partial H$ must in fact be contained in $\partial H$.